tsgates/arch-wiki-markdown/wiki/Persistent_block_device_naming.md

 Persistent block device naming
 ==============================

-> Summary

-An overview of persistent block device naming; the preferred method of referencing block devices.

 Related articles

-fstab
+-   fstab

-udev
+-   udev

-LVM
+-   LVM

 This article describes how to use persistent names for your block devices.
 This has been made possible by the introduction of udev and has